prometheusresearch/rios.conversion/README.rst

   <program> --help

-While the conversion of most questions is straight forward the conversion of actions and events is more complex because different systems model these things differently.
+The question order, text, and associated enumerations, are all converted correctly; however the converted expressions used for "calculated fields" and "skip logic", as well as the display niceties of section breaks and seperators will most likely require some "tweaking" because the various systems model pages, events and actions differently.

 For example a RIOS calculation is an expression applied to an assessment, independently of the data collection, while a REDCap "calculated field" is a read-only field which evaluates its expression and displays the result during data collection.

-In all systems expressions are used for "calculated fields" and "skip logic".

-An expression may reference other input fields or other calculated fields on the form by field ID.
-Furthermore a field may be disabled or hidden (i.e. skipped) if a given expression is true.

 Installation